Your guide to voice over IP (VoIP)

 When you make a call, the VoIP software converts the analogue audio signals into digital data, which it transmits over the public internet or your private IP network.
 You can make calls from your computer or IP phone to another computer, landlines, and mobiles.

-Although the technology behind VoIP is obviously clever stuff, it’s really ease to use.
-It’s just the same as using a regular phone so you don’t need to worry about having any special techie skills!
+Although the technology behind VoIP is obviously clever stuff, it’s really easy to use.
+It’s just the same as using a regular phone so you don’t need to worry about having any special techie skills.

 What do you need to run VoIP?